-EBS uses a statistical method called bootstrapping that does a very good job of predicting software schedules.
+EBS uses a statistical method called bootstrapping that we have found does a very good job of predicting software schedules.

-EBS does not give you a single ship date.
+EBS doesn’t give you a single ship date.
 Instead, it produces a probability distribution curve.
 That means that for any given date, it tells you what the probability is that you will ship by that date.

 For each completed feature, EBS looks at the original estimate entered and the actual time elapsed.
 It divides estimate by elapsed to get the velocity of that feature’s implementation.
 A feature that takes twice as long as expected has velocity 0.5.